-As usual in a diagrammatic category, composition of morphisms is given by vertical concatenation, and the monoidal structure is given by horizontal concatenation, and relations are to be interpreted monoidally (that is, they may be applied locally inside any other planar diagram). \end{defn}
+As usual in a diagrammatic category, composition of morphisms is given by vertical concatenation (read from bottom to top), the monoidal structure is given by horizontal concatenation, and relations are to be interpreted monoidally (that is, they may be applied locally inside any other planar diagram). \end{defn}

-We then allow $\Bbbk$-linear sums of graphs, and apply the relations below to obtain the category $\mc{HC}_1$.
-Some of these relations are redundant.

-The relations are given in terms of colored pictures, but with no explicit assignment of indices to colors.
-They hold for \emph{any} assignment of indices to colors, so long as certain adjacency conditions hold (for instance, red and blue above must be assigned to adjacent indices).
+The relations are given in terms of colored graphs, but with no explicit assignment of indices to colors.
+They hold for \emph{any} assignment of indices to colors, so long as certain adjacency conditions hold.
 We will specify adjacency for all pictures, although one can generally deduce it from the fact that 6-valent vertices only join adjacent colors, and 4-valent vertices only join distant colors.

 For example, these first four relations hold, with blue representing a generic index.